Laboratory Research Projects

 THERAPEUTIC ACTION OF MESENCHYMAL STEM CELLS, PLATELETS + LEUKOCYTES

 Overview: This study is intended to characterize the role of each cell type in the treatment of damaged intervertebral disc.
-In particular, the data collected from this work will be provide valuable evidence and support for future clinical approaches used when treating patients with injured discs.
+In particular, the data collected from this work will provide valuable evidence and support for future clinical approaches used when treating patients with injured discs.

 - Mesenchymal stem cell (MSC) populations are being expanded in vitro (in the lab) for use in this study.

 - Collection, decellurization and disinfection of porcine nucleus pulposus has been achieved.

-- Leukocyty-rich and leikocyte-poor platelet preparations are being collected and validated.
+- Leukocyte-rich and leukocyte-poor platelet preparations are being collected and validated.

 - In vitro analysis of cell growth and biochemical changes in the nucleus pulposus are being initiated.

-- Methods for tracking and differentiating MSC from platelets ans leukocytes in vitro are underway.
+- Methods for tracking and differentiating MSC’s from platelets and leukocytes in vitro are underway.

 Preliminary Findings: Unique to our data, we are able to describe a mechanism of action by which mesenchymal stem cells respond to nucleous pulposus material in the presence of platelets and leukocytes.

 Goal: In-depth data and statistical analysis is currently underway.
 Manuscript preparation has begun, with the intention of submitting our findings for peer-review publication by early 2019.